gaebar/website-status-checker/README.md

 3. Once the build is successful, you can run the program whit the following command:
 `java -cp target/website-checker-1.0-SNAPSHOT.jar com.example.WebsiteStatusMonitor`

+4. The program will prompt you to enter the website URL to monitor.
+You can enter the URL or press Enter to use the default URL, which is "https://leetcode.com/explore/interview/card/facebook/".

-4. The program will continuously check the LeetCode website's status.
-If the website is online (HTTP response code 200), it will display the message "LeetCode website is back online!" and terminate.
-If the website is offline, it will display the message "LeetCode website seems down... waiting for it to come back online" and continue monitoring.
+5. The program will continuously check the website's status.
+If the website is online (HTTP response code 200), it will display the message "Website is back online!" and send an email notification.
+If the website is offline, it will display the message "Website seems down... waiting for it to come back online." and continue monitoring.

-5. You can modify the program to monitor a different website by updating the URL in the `WebsiteStatusMonitor.java` file:

-`URL url = new URL("https://leetcode.com/explore/interview/card/facebook/");`

-Replace the URL with the desired website URL.

 Feel free to customize or extend the program according to your needs.
 Note: The program includes a delay of 60 seconds between each check.
 You can modify this duration by changing the value in the Thread.sleep() method.